First elected to City Commission in 2019. Current term expires November 2027.

 Chris Praedel was first elected to the Kalamazoo City Commission in November 2019.
-He is serving the second half of his four-year term.
+He is serving his second four-year term after re-election in 2023.
 He has served as liaison to the Planning Commission, Kalamazoo Area Transportation Study (KATS), and the Pension Board.

 His roots run deep.
 He was born and raised in Kalamazoo.
 He is a proud graduate of both Kalamazoo Central High School and Western Michigan University, earning a BA in Management.
 He also attained the rank of Eagle Scout in local Troop 205.

-Chris currently resides in the Milwood neighborhood with his partner, Erin, and three boys: Lincoln (7), Simon (5), and Felix (1).
-They are animal lovers and have a goldendoodle named Roz and a cat named Iggy.
+Chris currently resides in the Milwood neighborhood with his partner, Erin, and three boys: Lincoln (9), Simon (7), and Felix (3).
+They are animal lovers and have a golden-doodle named Roz and a cat named Iggy.

-Chris is especially passionate about literacy and our youth in our community.
+Chris is especially passionate about housing, infrastructure, and youth in our community.

-Immediately following graduation, he committed to two-years of national service in the Americorp program, Teach for America.
-He taught in a self-contained third grade and technology classroom in South Chicago and Los Angeles during his service term.
+Immediately following graduation, he committed to two-years of national service in the AmeriCorps program, Teach for America.
+He taught in a self-contained third grade classroom in South Chicago and Los Angeles during his service term.
 He also earned an MA in Teaching from Dominican University.
 He has mentored two area teenage boys through Big Brothers Big Sisters.